The football mentality in the political arena is not win-win, win-lose, but lose-lose; and when that problem affects education, we all lose.

 With that, the governor of Louisiana is probably the most powerful such official in the nation, and historically used his fiscal powers to extract concessions from other elected officials.
 In order to address that, one of the primary goals of the 1973 Louisiana Constitutional Convention was to deprive the governor of his economic thumbscrews.
 So the resultant 1974 Constitution protected funding for almost all of state government.

 But not higher education.
-While the Convention was ongoing, the universities were busy playing defense, trying to make sure that no one got more than they did.
+While the Convention was ongoing, the universities were busy playing Louisiana politics, all-out defense, trying to make sure that no one got more than they did.
 So no one got anything.
-That has held Louisiana higher ed back for 40 years.
+That has held Louisiana higher education back for 40 years.

 Then the state hit a perfect storm.
 With the country in a deep recession, we elected a particularly regrettable governor who saw his office as a stepping stone to a national presence, and who therefore had little interest in the long-term viability of the state’s economy, including the strategic importance of higher education.
 Despite the recession and projected deficits, in his two terms in office he slashed taxes while hiring pricey national consultants, and to cover the shortfall he gutted higher education funding.
 While doing this he warned university officials that anyone who publicly objected would be fired.
 One prominent university official ignored the warning, complained loudly, and was quickly removed from his position.

-Nevertheless, even while the universities were suffering cuts they were still playing defense to hamper the advancement of other schools.
+Nevertheless, even while the universities were suffering cuts, they were still playing defense and good o’ boy Louisiana politics to hamper the advancement of other schools.
 For all of the educated personnel they employ, universities are often slow learners.
 As a result, while Louisiana pursues the football mentality the rest of the country has left us behind intellectually.

 So in times of progress and intellectual expansion, the win-lose aspect of the football mentality actually becomes lose-lose.